ellisnet/Portable.Data.Sqlite/README.md

 }
 ```

-The class shown above is a "plain old CLR object", or POCO, with just two properties for first and last name.
-It is as unremarkable as a C# class gets.
-But it has one critical edition - it inherits from *EncryptedTableItem*.
-That is the important thing, and allows us to create a Encrypted Table based on this object.
+The class shown above is almost a "plain old CLR object", or POCO, with just two properties for first and last name.
+It is pretty unremarkable as C# classes go.
+But it has a couple of critical additions - it inherits from *EncryptedTableItem*, and the property setters are using *SetChanged()*.
+Inheriting from *EncryptedTableItem* is the most important thing, and allows us to create a Encrypted Table based on this object.
 However, if we leave it as is, we will have a problem with searching the table.
 Because the first and last names will be encrypted, and we won't be able to do something like: *SELECT FirstName FROM [ProtectedData] WHERE LastName = 'Johnson';* - our code would have to get the entire table contents, decrypt each record and then find the matching records.
 But we don't want to lose our encryption of the first and last name; so, we will just make one tweak:

 ```c#
     private string _lastName;